-This is a guest blog post by Daven Hafey, one of Quark's onboard experts.
-This article has previously ran on October 13, 2016 in the Juneau Empire.
+This article first published on October 13, 2016 in the Juneau Empire.

 Surreal.
 Having the disorienting, hallucinatory quality of a dream; unreal; fantastic.

 We all felt it.
 Sailing through Simpson Strait on an arctic expedition, a strange and pervasive sense of giddiness held fast to the outer decks of the ship.
 We were in seldom visited waters.
 Seldom visited landscapes.
 And the place rewarded us, revealing a high latitude, polychrome sunset that took four hours from start to finish.
 Waters so glassy we couldn’t tell where the sea stopped and the sky started.
 And the moonrise.
 A fat orange disc rising from the east, spreading its reflection over the mirror of Simpson Strait.
 Nothing for miles and miles but miles and miles.

 Not to be outdone by the sun, the nearly full moon rose like a giant orange saucer over Simpson Strait.
 (Photo credit: Daven Hafey)

 We were on the trail of arctic legends.
 Hundreds of Inuit hunters for generations crossed (and continue to cross) this stretch in pursuit of food and hides.
 Around 1850, Sir John Franklin and his 128 men met their makers near here as they sought the Northwest Passage, succumbing to lead poisoning, scurvy, starvation, insanity.
 And a team of seven hardy Norwegians, led by Roald Amundsen on a small herring fishing boat called the Gjoa, sailed this exact piece of water in the summer of 1905, becoming the first vessel to successfully transit the Northwest Passage.